 Beginning the first quarter of fiscal 2018, the Company adopted ASU No. 2016-01, Financial Instruments (Topic 825): Recognition and Measurement of Financial Assets and Financial Liabilities, which requires equity investments to be measured at fair value with changes in fair value recognized in net income.
-As a result of adopting this new standard, the Company started measuring the investment in PBS at fair value based on its quoted stock price on the AIM exchange.
-The Company recorded a gain on change in fair value of the investment in PBS to Other income (expense), net of \$0.2 million and \$0.2 million during both the three and six months ended June 29, 2018.
+As a result of adopting this new standard, the Company started measuring the investment in PBS at fair value based on its quoted stock price on the AIM exchange with gains or losses from changes in fair value recognized in net income.
+The Company sold this investment for \$0.1 million in the third quarter of fiscal 2018.